Speak with a safari expert

 Flap-necked chameleon

 The looming figures of the elephants at the waterholes look enormous, and this is not just due to a trick of perspective – Etosha is home to some of the largest elephants in the world.
 When covered in the white clay soils from around the waterholes, they look like giant grey ghosts, which only adds to their gravitas.
-While physically enormous, their tusks are generally far smaller than other elephants in different parts of Africa, which may be due to genetics or the mineral balance in their diet, or a combination of both.
+While physically enormous, their tusks are generally far smaller than those of other elephants in different parts of Africa, which may be due to genetics or the mineral balance in their diet, or a combination of both.

 Etosha waterholes are a treasure-trove of sightings for the patient